RAJANAGORI/Nightingale/SECURITY.md

 ### 5. Insufficient Logging and Monitoring
 - Lack of adequate logging and monitoring to detect security breaches.

-## Security Best Practices

-To enhance the security of **NIGHTINGALE**, we adhere to the following best practices:

-1. **Regular Updates**: Keeping software and dependencies up-to-date.
-2. **Secure Coding Practices**: Adhering to secure coding standards.
-3. **Penetration Testing**: Regularly conducting penetration tests to identify potential vulnerabilities.
-4. **Security Training**: Providing ongoing security training for our development team.
-5. **Incident Response Plan**: Maintaining a robust incident response plan to quickly address security incidents.

 ## Contact and Further Information